It’s not the first time I sit back at night and go over past moments that left me inspired and willed me forward to do more, much more.

 As societies go, there’s a lot of goodwill in MS Ireland, our national MS society.
 There are also hard facts that tell you that this is a group of outstanding people working towards one goal only: to significantly improve the lives of those living with multiple sclerosis, including their families.

-In fact, in 2008 the Care Centre, Ireland’s only dedicated respite and therapy centre for people with MS, earned an EIQA national quality and excellence award.
-Before Dáil Éireann took more than was manageable during the recession, the Care Centre’s positive environment as well as the high standard of care welcomed a myriad of people with MS throughout the year.
+In fact, in 2008 the Care Centre, Ireland’s only dedicated respite and therapy centre for people with MS, earned an HIQA national quality and excellence award.
+Before Dáil Éireann took more than was manageable during the recession, the Care Centre’s positive environment and the high standard of care welcomed a myriad of people with MS throughout the year.

 Severe budget cuts since however have eroded much-needed services to what was a full-time hero of MS Ireland, the MS Care Centre.
 This meant that they had to cut back on opening hours, and apply some very creative thinking on how to balance their finances while finding new ways to bring in more resources.